How can social skills help with recovery?

-Social skills are essential for any person.
-The ability to interact with others and do so confidently can be key to leading a successful life.
+Social skills are essential for a thriving life in recovery.
+Confidently interacting with others can help you stay sober for a lifetime while still having fun.
 Proper social skills can help a person make connections within relationships, help them get a job, and even help them manage difficult situations.
 This also applies to any person under social pressure.

 For many who struggle with drug or alcohol addiction, the lack of social skills can feed that addiction.
 Whether it is the inability to refuse a substance or social anxiety that pushes them to use it to feel relaxed in a social setting, a lack of social skills can cause considerable difficulties.
 The lack of social skills can only hurt an addict’s chances of recovery.